 For years, it has been an on-going debate as to which town earns the rightful spot as the dampest town in Australia – Babinda or Tully.
 Annually, a feast is commemorated every May to remember the rivalry that has long existed between the two towns.

-To symbolize the town’s claim of having the most rainy days (about 150 days in total), Tully has founded a massive golden gumboot with a tree frog on it.
+To symbolize the town’s claim of having the rainiest days (about 150 days in total), Tully has founded a massive golden gumboot with a tree frog on it.
 By far, the greatest rainfall in Tully was in 1950, reaching a whopping 7.9 meters.

 Big Penguin – Penguin, North of Coast of Tasmania